 An update is simply an improved, fixed or new version of the software, operating system or browser.
-An update can also be a set of additional security features that come to enhance reliability on a devise’s hardware or in a software application.
-Basically, the overall aim of an update is to bring the software, device or a network into a state where it is considered up-to-date, for better performance and security.
-A good example of an update is when Adobe decides to distribute a new edition of the software to patch a flaw that has either been reported by the public or has been discovered internally by the experts.
+An update can also be a set of additional security patches that come to enhance reliability on a device's hardware or in a software application.

+The overall goal of an update is to bring the software, device or a network into a state where it is considered up-to-date, for better performance and security.
+A good example of an update is when Adobe decides to distribute a new edition of the software to patch a bug that has either been reported by the public or has been discovered internally by the experts.

 What should be updated?

 Most standard software in computers and programs need to be updated.
 For a business network, having an expert that offers top-notch IT security services for your firm is important.
 The work of the IT experts is to ensure all software, operating systems (OS), browsers and hardware are updated to keep the company's network secure.

 Almost anything with an on button like office printers, access points, cameras, and routers need firmware updates.
 Modern printers have sensor software and utility drivers that are often updated to enhance accuracy and printing efficiency.
 A part of an IT Help Desk is helping install the right updates onto your office equipment.

 Software development does not always end after publishing; the developers continue to improve the product years after, and such improvements can only be channeled to end-users through update releases.
 In most cases, the operating system in a workstation is able to detect and download the new updates for installation.

 Many things can happen if you choose not to update some of which include:

 - Security vulnerabilities – the way security flaws and holes get patched is through updates.
 Failing to update, this puts your company information at risk and might be expose to a data breach.
 This is also risk exploitation from malicious activities when online.
 One example is Malvertising which often came as malicious adverts that try to inject malware-laden advertisement into your system through legitimate webpages.